urlyy/urlyy/README.md

 # Hi!🪽
 I am a Chinese full-stack software developer🐹.
-Now studying at Xidian University and expected to graduate with a master's degree in 2027-07.
+Now studying at Guangzhou Institute of Technology, Xidian University and expected to graduate with a master's degree in 2027-07.

 I am a committer of [Apache Fory](https://github.com/apache/fory).
 See at https://people.apache.org/phonebook.html?unix=fory